WordPress Quick Tips

 I guess this is pretty advanced stuff, so I have created some new categories.
 This post falls into the “Advanced” category.

-8 Responses to "Create a custom menu by creating your own Walker"
+10 comments on “Create a custom menu by creating your own Walker

 Where do you place this class?